curtismchale/neovim/README.md

 pip3 install pynvim
 ```

 This also requires you to be using node 16.
 If you use `nvm` to install 16 with `nvm use 16` then the `coc.lua` file automatically links to `16.20.2` on macOS installs.
-The path matches on macOS and Fedora.
+The path matches on macOS and Fedora and Ubuntu.

 ## Fonts for NVIMTREE